 Can I Legally get Married in Morocco?

-Morocco is a special place, although formally marrying there is not exactly a walk in the park.
+Morocco is a special place, although formally marrying there is not straightforward.
 It’s full of beautiful venues, whether you’re looking at getting married in the city of Marrakech or up in the Atlas Mountains.
 Typically, we would recommend tying the knot in your home country and then having a post-wedding celebration in Morocco.
 However, if you are determined to marry in Morocco, just follow these steps closely and be in constant dialogue with your relevant embassy:

 - Firstly, you will need to get an affidavit stating that it is legal for you and your partner to wed.